-Pelham is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Pelham is a city of service providers, sales and office workers, and managers.
-There are especially a lot of people living in Pelham who work in office and administrative support (16.14%), management occupations (13.62%), and maintenance occupations (9.79%).
+Unlike some cities, Pelham isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Pelham are a mix of both white- and blue-collar jobs.
+Overall, Pelham is a city of transportation and shipping workers, service providers, and sales and office workers.
+There are especially a lot of people living in Pelham who work in sales jobs (13.41%), management occupations (10.18%), and food service (7.35%).

-The per capita income in Pelham in 2010 was $13,811, which is low income relative to Georgia and the nation.
-This equates to an annual income of $55,244 for a family of four.
-Pelham also has one of the higher rates of people living in poverty in the nation, with 34.96% of its population below the federal poverty line.
+The per capita income in Pelham in 2018 was $16,085, which is low income relative to Georgia and the nation.
+This equates to an annual income of $64,340 for a family of four.

 Pelham is an extremely ethnically-diverse city.
 The people who call Pelham home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Pelham residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pelham include Irish, Swedish, European, and Dutch.
+The greatest number of Pelham residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Pelham include Irish, English, German, Norwegian, and Welsh.

 The most common language spoken in Pelham is English.
-Other important languages spoken here include Spanish and Native American languages.
+Other important languages spoken here include Spanish and German/Yiddish.